bigdata06/sampleExercise/README.md

 ## Run

-The main class is `org.viirya.weather.SparkApp` which needs to specify Cassandra host address.
+The main class is `org.viirya.weather.SparkApp` which can be used to insert daily summaries of weather data into Cassandra database and perform simple analysis.

 ### Insert weather data into Cassandra